Keruspe/GPaste/README.md

 * `libgpaste` contains all the basic objects used by GPaste and allows you to manage preferences and the GPaste daemon.

-A default daemon named `gpaste-daemon` is provided, with five keybindings:
+A default daemon named `gpaste-daemon` is provided, with seven keybindings:

 * show history
 * pop the item from the history